Are Chiropractors doctors?

 In Singapore there is no legislature to maintain the law of Chiropractic.
 However, all foreigners are required to be a member of an accrediting association in their home country or country they studied in to obtain and keep a Work Pass.

-For example, our doctor, Dr Shaan, has been registered with GCC in UK for the past 6 years.
+For example, our Chiropractors, Shaan and Jessey, have been registered with GCC in UK for the past 6 years.

 Anybody who is a Singaporean or PR can claim they practice Chiropractic techniques.
 Therefore it is important to ensure your Chiropractic Doctor has valid qualifications from a reputable college.